-The Prosecutor General's Office of Russia has initiated a lawsuit demanding that the patent for the homing system used in military helicopters be recognized as belonging to the state.
+The Prosecutor General's Office of Russia has initiated a legal process, demanding that the patent for the homing system used in military helicopters be recognized as belonging to the state.
 The lawsuit was filed against Vladimir German, an engineer from the State Ryazan Instrument Plant, which is part of the Rostec concern.

-The prosecutor's office insists that Russia be recognized as the sole owner of the patent for this invention.
+The Prosecutor's Office insists that Russia be recognized as the sole owner of the patent for this invention.
 The security forces demand that the patent obtained by Vladimir German as the copyright holder be annulled.

 Read more on the topic: